CWRUbotix/rov-24/README.md

 If you've never contributed to a git repository before, you might receive an error message saying you don't have access.
 In that case visit [this tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh) to set up SSH for local GitHub access.

 After cloning the code, we need to set up our IDE: VSCode.
 If you already have it, great.
 Otherwise follow [this](https://code.visualstudio.com/download) tutorial.
+We recommend installing the mypy, flake8 and autoDocstring VSCode extensions.
+Our setting for autoDocstring are set to Numpy and auto docstring on new line.

 ### Linux